ofejiroederhi/ofejiroederhi/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn more about web3
-- ⚡ Fun fact: I love to workout and play games.
+- ⚡ Fun fact: I love to workout and play brain teaser games.

 ### Connect with me: